-Car manufacturers typically issue regional recall notices only when the relevant defect will affect safety after weather-related exposure to very conditions. high such as temperatures, that occur in some but not all States.
+manufacturers typically Car regional recall notices only when the relevant defect will affect safety after weather-related exposure long to conditions. such very as temperatures, that occur in some but not all States.
 NHTSA staff officials have set forth guidelines addressing NHTSA's use of its enforcement discretion on regional recalls, but NHTSA has neither formally approved regional recalls nor adopted rules establishing standards for such recalls.
 The public interest groups were not challenging any specific regional recall and had never exercised their right to file a petition asking NHTSA to open a formal investigation of a regional recall under 49 U.S.C.
 30162(a)(2).